rpatterson/iiswsgi/README.rst

     converting any ``runCommand`` attributes into the necessary hash.
-    It will also copy into place the ``iis_install.stamp`` stamp file used by ``>iiswsgi_install.exe`` to find the right APPL_PHYSICAL_PATH at install time.
+    It will also copy into place the ``iis_install.stamp`` stamp file used by ``>iiswsgi_install.exe`` to find the right ``APPL_PHYSICAL_PATH`` at install time.

 ``>python.exe setup.py install_msdeploy``

-    This distutils command performs common actions needed to deploy Python web apps on IIS: set up a virtualenv, install dependencies, do variable substitution in ``web.config``, and install the FastCGI application into the IIS global config.
+    This distutils command performs common actions needed to deploy Python web apps on IIS: install dependencies, do variable substitution in ``web.config``, and install the FastCGI application into the IIS global config.

     The latter should be possible to do in the ``web.config`` file but that doesn't work.
 Hence ``install_msdeploy`` works around this